skulleven/TF2ClassGenrator/README.md

 ![image](https://user-images.githubusercontent.com/41348489/172226116-1dddc8a9-3291-48a5-8679-1edec01f346d.png)
 # Building
-Firstly, clone the repo.
-Then open the solution file in Visual Studio 2019.
-Then press Start.
-Close the program.
-Open the project in file explorer.
-Copy the tf2Weapon.txt and Images folder in there.
-Build again and you have a working version.
+1)Clone the repo.

+2)Open Visual Studio(2019 or later)

+3)Open the solution file.

+4)Press Start

+If you get an error be sure you have .NET Framework (4.7.2 or above) installed